Multigrain Sourdough Bread

 Just three words.
 Multigrain.
 Sourdough.
 Bread.
 Ohhhh, yes.
 Sourdough baking just got a whole lot better.

 After you all LOVED our Fig and Walnut Bread so much, we decided to share one of our favorite breads to eat!
 We discovered a multigrain sourdough in Florida at our local grocery store.
-It was our absolute FAVORITE, but after we moved a few years ago, we haven’t been able to find a suitable replacement.
+It was our absolute FAVORITE, but since we moved a few years ago, we haven’t been able to find a suitable replacement.
 Nowhere here sells a multigrain sourdough.

 So, after two years of searching, my mom decided that she would develop her own!
 It’s taken quite a few test bakes to get it just right, but we finally achieved it!
 There’s just enough sourdough to give it plenty of sour flavor, while hints of grains compliment the overall flavor.
 It’s truly is SO good.

-Though, this bread is made a little unconventionally.
+However, this bread is made a little unconventionally.
 We love a traditional sourdough as much as anyone else, but it just takes so. long.
 I mean, it’s sooooo worth it, but if you could have a loaf of sourdough just a little faster, wouldn’t you prefer that?

 Well, with this recipe, that’s just the case!
 We added just a little bit of yeast to help with the rise, as we have a lot of grains in this bread.
 Old-fashioned oats, flaxseeds, steel cut oats, sunflower seeds, PLUS whole wheat!
 It is the ultimate multi-grain bread, but it needed a little bit of help from the yeast.